yhuang85/mandy/build-source/source/CAST/contactMorse.rst

     * We will rewrite the decomposition :eq:`hypersurfaceDecomposition` as :math:`\Sigma = R_+ \cup_{\Gamma} R_-` to highlight the viewpoint that :math:`\Sigma` can be obtained by gluing (closures of) :math:`R_{\pm}` along the common boundary :math:`\Gamma`.

-    * It's shown in [Gir91]_ that any hypersurface transverse to a (locally defined) contact vector field admits a decomposition as in :eq:`hypersurfaceDecomposition`.
-Such hypersurfaces are named *convex* by following conventions in [EG91]_ which covers both symplectic and contact cases.
+    * It's shown by `Giroux <https://eudml.org/doc/140253>`__ that any hypersurface transverse to a (locally defined) contact vector field admits a decomposition as in :eq:`hypersurfaceDecomposition`.
+Such hypersurfaces were named *convex* by Eliashberg and Gromov in a `paper <https://www.ihes.fr/~gromov/wp-content/uploads/2018/08/976.pdf>`__ which covers both symplectic and contact cases.
 However, while convexity makes perfect sense in the symplectic world (e.g. it synchronizes well with convexities in complex and Riemannian geometry wherever these subjects overlap), it doesn't make any sense in the contact world.
 Indeed, they're more of a "flat" kind because the contact structure is invariant in the transverse direction.
 This is the main reason why we don't use the term "convex hypersurface" in this article.
 Another reason for not considering hypersurfaces like :eq:`hypersurfaceDecomposition` in general is that the domains :math:`R_{\pm}` are not necessarily Morse-theory friendly, i.e., they may be Liouville and not Weinstein.
 More about the later point will be elaborated in the :ref:`second blend<Second Blend of Morse Theory with Contact Structures>`.

 Contact handles
     Assuming :math:`\dim M = 2n+1` and :math:`k \leq n`, an index-:math:`k` contact handle always takes the following standard form